nishsura/screenster/README.md

-# Screenster: High-Resolution Screen Sharing App
+# ScreenApp: High-Resolution Screen Sharing App

 ## Overview

-Screenster is a high-resolution screen-sharing application designed to facilitate real-time collaboration, video watching, and remote meetings.
+ScreenApp is a high-resolution screen-sharing application designed to facilitate real-time collaboration, video watching, and remote meetings.
 It offers seamless screen sharing at 60 FPS along with a real-time text chat feature.
 The application leverages modern web technologies, including React for the front-end, Node.js for the back-end, and MongoDB for data storage.

 ## Features